surma/surma.dev/content/things/deep-copy.md

 Short, concise.
 I liked it!
 However, it basically kicks of the permission machinery within the browser, so I suspected it to be quite slow.
 Safari, for some reason, always returns `undefined` for the data object.

-## Performance extravaganze
+## Performance extravaganza
 I wanted to measure which of these ways is the most performant.
 In my first (naïve) attempt, I took a small JSON object and piped it through these different ways of cloning an object a thousand times.
 Luckily, [Mathias Bynens] told me that [V8 has a cache][Fast properties] for when you add properties to an object.
 I was benchmarking the cache more than anything else.
-To ensure I never hit the cache, I wrote [a function that generates objects of given depth and width using random key names][randomObject] and re-ran all [the test][deep-copy-median].
+To ensure I never hit the cache, I wrote [a function that generates objects of given depth and width using random key names][randomObject] and re-ran [the test][deep-copy-median].

 ### Graphs!
 Here’s how the different techniques perform in Chrome, Firefox and Safari.
 Lower is better.